“The Boss” gives us timeless lessons on reinforcing an enduring brand.

-Springsteen knew that he had to accomplish several things at once – help the band heal, convey his commitment to his fans, and ensure the future of the band.
-It had to be real and consistent with his core values.
+With the loss weighing heavily after Clemons’s passing, Springsteen knew that he had to do several things at once – help the band heal, convey his commitment to his fans, and ensure the future of the band.
+It had to be real, coming from inside him and consistent with his core values.

 What did he do?
-He created the moment.
+He created a moment.
 Band intros were a signature event at every show.
 Fans looked forward to them, counted on them, responded to them.
-“The Boss” used this time to directly address the void that was on their minds – “That’s right, we’re missing a few.
-But the only thing I can guarantee you tonight is that if you’re here, and we’re here, they’re here.”
+“The Boss” used this time to directly address the void that was on their minds: “That’s right, we’re missing a few.
+But the only thing I can guarantee tonight is that if you’re here, and we’re here, then they’re here.”
+Mission accomplished.

 For clients taking a lesson from “The Boss,” any transition needs to be seamless, and it is best if they hear about it from you.
 Communicate with clients directly to solidify the value of your brand, especially during times of change or flux.